dbeley/rym-userscripts/README.md

 Some rateyourmusic userscripts.

+- `download-list.user.js`: add buttons to download user lists in CSV or plain text.

 - `song-charts.user.js`: add buttons to download song charts in CSV or plain text.

 - `album-charts.user.js`: add buttons to download album charts in CSV or plain text.